reslaurentii/sandbox/README.md

-Sandbox project is a collection of simple (and useless) functions to test basic statements of language C.
+Sandbox project is a collection of simple (and useless) functions to test basic statements of C language.
 (if statements, priority, assignment, ...)

 The code is intentionally cryptic and poorly indented.